Clinamenic/GFEL/content/library/Movement Signals.md

 ### Creating Community Asset Vouchers in Jackson, MS

 **Date:** March 19, 2025

-**Tags:** Community Currencies, Black Radical Tradition

 **Source:** Cooperation Jackson Blog
 **Location:** Jackson, Mississippi

-How Cooperation Jackson developed a mutual credit system rooted in Black cooperative economics and community autonomy.
-A foundational signal for the movement.
+How Cooperation Jackson is developing a Mutual Exchange and Rotational Labor Association (ROLA) system.
+Their long-term vision: "Turn every yard into a farm and every garage into a factory, and through community collaboration and planning meet our collective needs.”

 [Read More →](https://cooperationjackson.org/blog/creatingcommunityassetvouchersinjacksonms)